aimansae/react-signup-form/README.md

 ### Form Validation

-For form validation used Reach hoof form and Zod:
+For form validation initially used react hook form and Zod:

             npm install react-hook-form zod @hookform/resolvers

+However then tried to manually validate the form, with no external aid.

 ### Prettier [Setup](https://github.com/tailwindlabs/prettier-plugin-tailwindcss):